vasa-chi/purescript-book/6 - Type Classes.md

 ### Num, Bits and BoolLike

-The `Num`, `Bits` and `BoolLike` type classes identifies those types which support numeric, bitwise and boolean operators respectively.
-They are provided to abstract over those operators, so that they can be reused where appropriate.
+The `Num` type class identifies those types which support numeric operators such as addition, subtraction, multiplication and division.
+It is provided to abstract over those operators, so that they can be reused where appropriate.

-_Note_: Just like the `Eq` and `Ord` type classes, the `Num`, `Bits` and `BoolLike` type classes have special support in the PureScript compiler, so that simple expressions such as `1 + 2 * 3` get translated into simple JavaScript, as opposed to function calls which dispatch based on a type class implementation.
+_Note_: Just like the `Eq` and `Ord` type classes, the `Num` type class has special support in the PureScript compiler, so that simple expressions such as `1 + 2 * 3` get translated into simple JavaScript, as opposed to function calls which dispatch based on a type class implementation.

 ```
 class Num a where
   (+) :: a -> a -> a